Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 White Rock Sea Tours offers whale-watching excursions from the resort town of White Rock (which is located just south of Surrey).
 Their Whale Watching Adventure Trips start at $175 and last for between 3 and 5 hours.

 Passengers on their vessels are provided with special floatation suits which come in sizes from extra-small to triple-extra-large.
 People are encouraged to bring their own warm hats, gloves and layered clothing as it can get cold out on the water.
+Due to the coronavirus pandemic, each passenger is also required to bring a face mask in 2021 and social distancing is encouraged.

 The company’s fleet consists of smaller open-air Zodiac-style boats that carry up to about a dozen passengers each.
 Trips go from White Rock into the Strait of Georgia and to the Gulf Islands and San Juan Islands.